 Madonna University is proud of its long-standing commitment to quality liberal arts education and public service.
 Founded by the Felician Sisters of Livonia as Presentation Junior College in 1937, in 1947 it was renamed Madonna College and incorporated as a baccalaureate institution.
-It became coeducational in 1972, initiated its first graduate programs in 1982, and achieved University status in 1991.
+It became coeducational in 1972, initiated its first graduate programs in 1982, achieved University status in 1991, and developed its first doctoral program in 2008.
 In 2003, Madonna University absorbed the students and selected programs of St. Mary's College of Orchard Lake.

-Celebrating nearly 70 years of academic excellence, Madonna University maintains its tradition as an independent Catholic Franciscan University.
+Celebrating over 73 years of academic excellence, Madonna University maintains its tradition as an independent Catholic Franciscan University.
 A pioneer in opening its doors to both older and younger adults with diverse economic, religious, social, and cultural backgrounds, the University remains committed to its belief in the spiritual, educational, and service-oriented mission: Education for truth, goodness, and service.